dchaploeb/dotfiles/README.md

      In Linux:
      `sh -c "$(curl -fsLS get.chezmoi.io)" -- init --apply git@github.com:dchaploeb/dotfiles.git`

-     or in powershell: `iex "&{$(irm 'https://get.chezmoi.io/ps1')} -- init --apply git@github.com:dchaploeb/dotfiles.git"` (TODO: test this; it didn't work last time I tried it but I think I had the quotes in the wrong place.
+     or in powershell:
+     `iex "&{$(irm 'https://get.chezmoi.io/ps1')} -- init --apply git@github.com:dchaploeb/dotfiles.git"`
+     (TODO: test this; it didn't work last time I tried it but I think I had the quotes in the wrong place.
 If it doesn't work, big whoop, install first and then init and apply.
 What, you're only happy if it's a single line of code?)

-  4. In some cases, I may need to tweak a setting or two in `~/.config/chezmoi/chezmoi.toml`.
-After doing this, I may need to run `chezmoi apply` again to install more packages.
+  4. Tweak settings in `~/.config/chezmoi/chezmoi.toml` to specify which sets of packages `chezmoi` should install.
+If anything was changed, run `chezmoi apply` again to install them.

-     Right now, realistically, installing packages is a semi-manual process.
-     Some of the packages get installed by running scripts which live in `bin/`.
+  5. Install packages manually if needed.
+Right now, some of the packages get installed by running scripts which live in `bin/` and some packages I use regularly aren't supported by my `cheezmoi apply` workflow yet.
      I try not to install anything with a gui installer-- as noted, I want reproducible processes, and downloading an installer and double clicking on it is not that!
-So I install using command-line package managers, and if I do that manually, I typically also add it to `packages.yaml` or a script.

-  5. After packages are installed, I need to sign into a few  other sync services and cloud storage services.
-Today those services are Proton Drive, vscode sync, Obsidian sync, iCloud, and Google Drive.
-It would be nice if there were fewer of these.

-There is no step 6.
+So the goal is that this step eventually doesn't exist.  (`syncthing` is currently a semi-manual setup)

+  6. Set up additional sync services.
+There are too many of these.
+I keep trying to consolidate down but each service has benefits and limitations.
+     `syncthing` is a recent addition to this and may end up replacing some of the cloud services.
+     1. syncthing
+     2. Proton Drive
+     3. vscode sync
+     4. Obsidian sync
+     5. iCloud
+     6. Google Drive.
+     7. OneDrive

+That's it!
 Everything I need is installed, my data is synced and configured the way I like it at this point.
-Of course, the phrase "after packages are installed" is doing a lot of work in this list, but it's a much simpler setup than was needed in the past.
+Of course, steps 5 and 6 still involve some manual work, but it's a lot less than was needed in the past.

 # chezmoi workflow